BennettJames/go-concurrency-experiments/atomicupdate/README.md

 helped, as there's less contention for the lock.

 Interestingly, read performance still drops some when the total number of goroutines goes beyond 4.
-I'd speculate is that's because the processor is a quad core; even though there are 8 threads that just doesn't help much when doing direct, low-I/O computations.
+That would deserve some more investigation - it might just be a limit of atomic instructions on the processor, or perhaps the underlying 4 cores of the processor aren't able to squeeze out any more performance even with eight threads.

 # Conclusions